DelfinaRuth/DelfinaRuth/README.md

 I'm a Frontend Developer 👩‍💻 based in Argentina.

-The projects that you'll find here were developed with PERN and MERN stack: PostgreSQL/MongoDB, Express, React.js, React.Native, Node.js.
+The projects you'll find here were developed with PERN and MERN stack: PostgreSQL/MongoDB, Express, React.js, React Native, Node.js.

 ### Projects

+### 📱 Mobile App "El Club del Plan" - CEIBO DIGITAL

+El club del Plan is a Mobile App that allows you to organize plans you want to do with your group of friends.

+Project made with 4 developers in less than 4 weeks.

 ### 💻 Ecommerce "Futurum"